 Clear out the clutter in crawl spaces, your garage, attic, and basement.
 Inspectors need to be able to access these areas so they can check for damage or moisture.
 If this isn’t possible, they’ll flag the area as “uninspectable.”

 This could delay the home-selling process.
-Additionally, make sure that the inspector can access the water heater, furnace, and electrical panel.
+Additionally, make sure that the inspector can access the water heater, furnace, attic, and electrical panel.

 Check the Light Bulbs